Loss of F-1 Status

 Next steps for Reinstatement to F-1 status

-Meet with your immigration advisor in the Kearney Center to discuss your options to regain F-1 status and review our document on Regaining F-1 Status.
+Meet with your immigration advisor in the Kearney Center to discuss your options to regain F-1 status and review our request on your KIC Portal.